-While heat can kill ants outright, things would have to get pretty dang hot to do so.
+While heat can kill ants outright, things must get extremely hot to do it.

-This could conceivably happen if you’re battling an infestation in the summer.
+This could happen if you’re battling an infestation in the summer.

 The ambient temperature inside an automobile cabin can climb to over 120℉ on a 100℉ day after being parked for only one hour, with certain surfaces reaching up to 160℉.

-Even so, this still generally won’t be intense enough to spontaneously roast several hundred ants.
+Even so, this generally won’t be intense enough to spontaneously roast several hundred ants.

 Usually, car ants live in dark, well-ventilated areas like the floorboards or under the seats where it’s a few degrees cooler.

 Ants don’t care much for the cold.
-In fact, one of the reasons they might have snuck into your vehicle is that they’re looking for warmth.
+One of the reasons they might have snuck into your vehicle is that they’re looking for warmth.

 If that’s the case, they’re more likely to be deep in the car’s innermost recesses than out in the open.

-In winter months, your ant problem will usually be in your engine bay, where it’s nice and toasty.
+In winter, your ant problem will usually be in your engine bay, which is nice and toasty.

 With that in mind, one of the first things you should do is try starting your vehicle and letting it idle for a while.